The Son as Bridegroom

 The Hebrew Wedding Custom Confirms It

 This two-party pattern was not invented by theologians.
 It was embedded in the ancient Hebrew wedding ceremony itself.
 The father of the groom negotiated the covenant terms and set the bride-price.
-The bridegroom paid the price and went to prepare a place for the bride — typically adding a room to his father’s house.
+The bridegroom paid the price and went to prepare a place for the bride, typically adding a room to his father’s house.
 The father determined when the preparation was complete and gave the command for the son to go get his bride.
 The bridegroom then came for the bride with a procession of torches, shofar blasts, and great shouting.
 The wedding feast was held at the father’s house.

+Yahushua echoed this custom directly.
+“In My Father’s house are many rooms.
+I go to prepare a place for you” (John 14:2–3).
 He is the groom going back to his father’s house to build the bridal chamber.

+And when asked about the timing of His return, He said: “Of that day and hour no one knows, not even the Son, but only the Father” (Matthew 24:36).
 In Hebrew wedding custom, this was the standard answer the bridegroom gave when anyone asked when the wedding would take place.
 The groom’s reply was always: “Only my father knows.
 He is the one who sends me.”
 Yahushua was not being evasive.
 He was speaking the language of the Hebrew wedding.
 The Father decides when.
 The Son goes when He is sent.

 This one statement, understood in its Hebrew wedding context, demolishes the Trinitarian claim that the Father and Son are one and the same.
 If they were the same person, the Son would know the day.
 He does not know it because He is not the Father.
+The Father holds the authority.
+The Son awaits the command.
+Two roles.

 The Two Cups of Wine

-The Hebrew wedding ceremony featured distinct cups of wine at two stages: the betrothal cup, shared when the couple became legally bound, and the marriage cup, shared at the wedding itself to finalize the vows.
+stages: the betrothal cup, shared when the couple became legally bound, and the marriage cup, shared at the wedding itself to finalize the vows.

-At the Last Supper, Yahushua shared a cup with His disciples and said:
+At the Last Supper, Yahushua shared a cup with His disciples and said: “This cup is the renewed covenant in My blood, which is shed for you” (Luke 22:20).
+This is the betrothal cup.

+Then He said: “I shall certainly not drink of the fruit of the vine from now on until that day when I drink it new with you in the reign of My Father” (Matthew 26:29).
 Every disciple at that table would have understood.
 If the Last Supper was the betrothal cup, then the next cup is the marriage cup — to be shared in the Father’s Kingdom at the wedding itself.
 This has not happened yet.
 The betrothal is sealed.
 The marriage is still to come.
 The groom has gone to prepare a place.
 The bride is waiting.

 The Cup the Bridegroom Was Never Supposed to Drink